Surf and Turf Curried Fried Rice is a great easy combination of fresh seafood and steak with a curry kick

 Eggs - Scrambled.
 Make sure you mix them well prior to adding them to the pan, and if you don't have room to scramble them outside of the rice, do the eggs first.
 Scramble them in the oil, with a bit of butter, then add the rice, ginger, and onion.
 But really, you just need a little hole in the middle of the rice to get the egg set before incorporating it into the main part with the rice.

 The rest - Peas.
 NOT peas and carrots.
 Just the peas, please.
 If using fresh, parboil until tender.
 If using frozen allow them to thaw - at least partially.

-As we don’t want to overcook the seafood, the rice needs to be mostly ready before adding the rest of the ingredients.
+As we don't want to overcook the seafood, the rice needs to be mostly ready before adding the rest of the ingredients.
 Get your pan nice and hot, add the oil, then add the rice along with the ginger and onion.
-Stir-fry this, adding a bit butter (flavor) until the rice is starting to look fried.
+Stir-fry this, adding a bit of butter (flavor) until the rice is starting to look fried.
 Now make your well, add a pat of butter and cook the scrambled egg with soy sauce until set, then incorporate it into the rice.
 Sprinkle the curry powder over the top, dash dash of soy sauce, mix mix, stir-fry stir-fry.